Glossary

 Why the saturation curve matters for budget allocation

 Budget allocation is a marginal problem, and the saturation curve is the tool that makes it solvable.
 When every channel has its own curve, the optimal plan is not to fund whatever showed the best average last quarter - it is to keep moving the next pound to whichever channel still sits on a steep section.
-A channel deep into its flat region should be trimmed, even if its average return looks fine, because that budget will create more incremental outcome elsewhere.
+A channel deep into its plateau phase should be trimmed, even if its average return looks fine, because that budget will create more incremental outcome elsewhere.
 Allocating against curves rather than averages is what stops teams from quietly overspending into saturation.

 This is also why scaling a winning channel so often disappoints.
 The headline number that justified the increase was an average drawn from the steep part of the curve; the new spend lands on the flat part and underperforms expectations.
 Planning that respects the curve sidesteps the trap by asking, for every channel, how much room remains before the how saturation curves predict budget ceilings logic kicks in - and reallocating before, not after, the return collapses.